Skip to content

 Thus, you need to drink even MORE water if you don’t want to eliminate caffeine or alcohol.

 How many bottles of water should you drink a day?
 So, drink more water, especially when you’re thirsty.
-Unfortunately, most people don’t pay attention to thirst.
+Unfortunately, most people ignore thirst.
 And if they do, they’ll have a couple of sips of water and think that’s all they need.

 Foods and beverages both contribute to total water intake.
-Nevertheless, the water that we get from food is not sufficient to maintain the water balance.
+Nevertheless, the water from food is insufficient to maintain the water balance.

 Why Older Adults Are at Risk: